IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :CVocConf
 +++++++++

-A Json-structured setting that configures Dataverse to associate specific metadatablock fields with external vocabulary services and specific vocabularies/sub-vocabularies managed by that service.
+A JSON-structured setting that configures Dataverse to associate specific metadatablock fields with external vocabulary services and specific vocabularies/sub-vocabularies managed by that service.
 More information about this capability is available at :doc:`/admin/metadatacustomization`.

 Scripts that implement this association for specific service protocols are maintained at https://github.com/gdcc/dataverse-external-vocab-support.
 That repository also includes a json-schema for validating the structure required by this setting along with an example metadatablock and sample :CVocConf setting values associating entries in the example block with ORCID and SKOSMOS based services.